 Please chose whether you would like to become a member as an individual or as a corporation.
 Only individuals will be allowed to vote in board members and on issues requiring votes.
 Corporations will not be allowed to vote, but will have their logo included on the summit website.
 Individual membership levels range from $25-$1,000 USD annually.

 All donations and membership dues (beyond the cost of providing specific benefits) will be used to support the Open Source Hardware Association’s public-interest purposes.

 OSHWA is recognized by the IRS as a 501(c)(3) tax-exempt public charity and donations to OSHWA are tax-deductible to the extent permitted by law.

-The Open Source Hardware Association serves as a global platform, known for certifying open source hardware licenses and our annual Open Hardware Summit.
+The Open Source Hardware Association serves as a global platform, known for certifying open source hardware and our annual Open Hardware Summit.
 OSHWA has been uniting developers, organizers, contributors, advocates, and businesses that make up the OSHW community since 2012.
 Our membership campaign is dedicated to furthering this vision.

 Membership provides several benefits to individuals, OSHWA, and the open source hardware community.
 Individual members can vote for OSHWA board directors.
 Membership benefits the community by allowing OSHWA to provide more resources for everyone to use, some of which include:

 - The Open Source Hardware Association Certification was created in response to overwhelming demand for a clearer and more transparent method of identifying and marketing open source hardware products.
 The purpose of this certification is to provide an easy and straightforward way for producers to indicate that their products meet a uniform and well-defined standard for open-source compliance, benefiting both creators and consumers of these products.
 By meeting the requirements for self-certification and completing the process described below, producers may use the Open Source Hardware Certification logo on any open source hardware product.